 We trial and run proofs of concept regularly to ensure our lawyers have the best solutions available to them.
 This provides us with a comprehensive workbench of both internal and external facing tools to ensure our lawyers are working as efficiently as possible for our clients.

 Re:link is our major new platform for contract lawyers, providing our clients access to an extensive community of high quality resource to deliver work on a fixed term basis.
 The platform is wholly aligned with Linklaters and reflects our ongoing commitment to matching the needs of clients and lawyers.

-We invest significantly in innovative legal technology (including AI) to solve complex problems for our clients and our business.
-Our dedicated matter delivery experts are always looking for ways to provide value to our clients without comprising on quality.
-Through Nakhoda, our flagship AI technology platform, we deploy the smartest solutions and ideas in the market, from machines learning, to automate legal logic, to deliver products that make a real difference to our clients.
+We invest significantly in innovative legal technology to solve complex problems for our clients and our business.
+Our dedicated matter delivery experts are always looking for ways to provide value to our clients without compromising on quality.
+Through Nakhoda, our flagship technology start-up, we deploy the smartest solutions and ideas in the market to automate legal logic and deliver products that make a real difference to our clients.

 We have an active LegalTech working group that includes our Heads of Innovation, LegalTech and Technology.
 The groups works with our Practice Innovation and Efficiency Teams to ensure that we identify, trial and test new and emerging technologies in an agile and delivery-focused way.

 We continually review our processes to enhance efficiencies in everything we do.

 Our team of Six Sigma trained experts collaborate with users to analyse ways of working, identify improvement opportunities and make the changes needed to embed best practice.
 Using innovative resourcing models, tools and templates, we ensure we all our client and business processes are optimised.

 To find real and workable solutions to new and “disruptive” challenges, a partnership of shared ambition, success and risk across all legal verticals – in-house, academia, regulators and private practice – is key.